megha-sharma8/recipes-and-ratings/README.md

 ### **Linear Regression Performance**
 The performance of the **Linear Regression** model was also evaluated for comparison:

-- **Test Set MSE for Linear Regression**: The final MSE for Linear Regression was **2954.78**, which is nearly identical to the Ridge model’s MSE, showing that while the performance is similar, Ridge Regression benefits from regularization.
+- **Test Set MSE for Linear Regression**: The final MSE for the Linear Regression is **2954.78**, very close to the MSE in the Ridge model; showing that while the performance is similar, Ridge Regression benefits from regularization.

 ### **Conclusion**
 The **Ridge Regression** model is the final chosen model due to its better regularization and performance, outperforming both the **Linear Regression** baseline and the **Baseline Model** in terms of MSE.
-The addition of features like complexity score, nutrient density, and sodium-to-fat ratio has allowed the model to better understand the relationships between recipe characteristics and calorie content, resulting in a model that can make more accurate predictions.
+By including features like complexity score, nutrient density, and sodium-to-fat ratio has allowed the model to better understand the relationships between recipe characteristics and calorie content, resulting in a model that can make more accurate predictions.

  Future work could explore more advanced models, such as non-linear regression, to further refine predictions.